cgiacomini/vagrant--kubernetes/examples/021-Observability/Visualization/README.md

 {{template "prom_content_tail" .}}
 {{template "tail"}}
 ```
+This file should be placed on the NFS server shared folder at **/mnt/nfs_shares/cluster_nfs/Prometheus/consoles**.

 Now we can have a look of the customazed way to visualize the metrics data for example by loading this URL in a browser:
 ```